-The design team functions in a capacity that is similar to other delivery methods.
-Because the MACC is likely set at 90% complete, or potentially 90% complete for a portion of the work with the remainder of the work under design, the fundamental difference is the high likelihood of design continuing into the construction phase, which is more similar to the design-build delivery method.
+The design team functions at a capacity that is like other delivery methods.
+Because the MACC is set at 90% complete, or potentially 90% complete for a portion of the work with the remainder of the work under design, the fundamental difference is the high likelihood of design continuing into the construction phase, which is more similar to the design-build delivery method.